ninggiangboy/ninggiangboy/README.md

 ### 🚀 About Me

-🎨 I'm a coding wizard by night and a sleep enthusiast by day.
-Here's a bit more about my awesomeness:
+🎨 Here's a bit more about my awesomeness:
 - 🛠 Currently building `Graduation Project`, it's going to be epic!
 - 🌱 Learning `Kotlin` to build `Spring Boot` application because why not?
 - 🧠 Ask me about `Backend/Spring/Java`, I have all the answers (or at least a witty comment).
 - 🌍 Based in Ha Noi, where the weather is always sunny with a chance of code!.
-- 📫 Reach me via `haduykhanh.hs@gmail.com`, I don't bite.
+- 📫 Reach me via `haduykhanh.hs@gmail.com`.
-- 😄 Pronouns: he/him, because inclusivity rocks!
 - 🎨 Fun fact: I am a fanboy of IU, you didn't see that coming, did you?

 ### 🧰 Toolbox